-Here, it is also important to mention that a city cannot be considered smart if useful, up-to-date, and essential data are not collected, allowing all city entities, from competent bodies to each citizen, to make smart decisions.
-Critical data offer convenience, economy, optimal services, and better and more thoughtful design in a sustainable scheme, where problems are not simply solved.
+Here it is also important to mention that a city cannot be considered smart if useful, up-to-date, and essential data is not collected, allowing all city entities, from competent bodies to each citizen, to make smart decisions.
+Critical data offers convenience, economy, optimal services, and better and more thoughtful design in a sustainable scheme, where problems are not simply solved.
 Still, based on the stored historical data, their hidden knowledge can reveal trends, allowing relevant agencies to implement preventive policies to avoid complex situations.
-As a result, in addition to the direct benefits that any city entity may receive, these essential data can also provide indirect benefits.
-For example, companies can use academic institutions and research bodies in environmental, social, economic, or transportation studies for appropriate adaptation.
-Additionally, their products or services can be used by non-profit and non-governmental organizations to carry out more effective work [4].
+So, in addition to the direct benefit that any entity of the city may have, these essential data can also provide indirect benefits, as they can be used by academic institutions and research bodies in environmental, social, economic, or transport studies by companies for the appropriate adaptation of their products or services, as well as by non-profit and non-governmental organizations to carry out more effective work [4].